Information Filtering via Variational Regularization for Robot Manipulation

-\textbf{Implementation Details.} We train our VR based on DP3 on a single NVIDIA RTX 5880.
-All training and inference settings are kept identical to the official deployment(except for the additional KL weight term $\beta$).
-Following DP3~\cite{ze20243d}, we use a DDIM~\cite{song2020denoising} noise scheduler with 100 diffusion steps during training and 10 steps at inference, and optimize with AdamW~\cite{loshchilov2017decoupled} using an initial learning rate of $1\times10^{-4}$ and a cosine decay schedule.
+\textbf{Implementation Details.} We train our VR based on DP3 (including both U-Net and DiT decoder architectures adopted from \citep{chi2023diffusion}) on a single NVIDIA RTX 5880.
+All training and inference settings are kept identical to the official deployment.
+Following DP3\citep{ze20243d}, we use a DDIM\citep{song2020denoising} noise scheduler with 100 diffusion steps during training and 10 steps at inference, and optimize with AdamW\citep{loshchilov2017decoupled} using an initial learning rate of $1\times10^{-4}$ and a cosine decay schedule.
 Both actions and robot states are normalized to $[-1,1]$ to stabilize training.
 All models are trained for 3,000 epochs with a batch size of 256 on RoboTwin2.0 and 128 on Adroit and MetaWorld.
-For most tasks, setting the KL weight $\beta$ to $1\times10^{-9}$ yields sufficiently strong performance.
-For a small number of tasks, we tune the KL weight based on task characteristics to achieve better results.
 The detailed hyperparameter settings are provided in Appendix \ref{app:impl}.